Student-centric advice and objective recommendations

 One of the first things students should consider when deciding how much debt they can afford is their expected salary in the first year after graduation.
 Research the expected annual salary of people with your major.
 The Occupational Outlook Handbook from the Bureau of Labor allows you to search the median pay and projected growth rate of a number of careers.
 If you’re undecided on your major, know that the average student loan debt is $37,000 and the average post-grad salary is $40,000.

 Many schools also offer information on the average salary of graduates.
 The College Scorecard from the Department of Education provides information on costs, graduation rate, loan default rate, average amount borrowed, and employment rate for a given school.
+One of the most helpful parts of the College Scorecard is that students can search for median earnings by specific majors at your college.
+For instance, here is the report for accounting majors at Texas A&M – College Station:

 Students should aim to keep their debt balance below their expected first-year salary.
 If your total debt is less than your annual income, you will be on track to pay off your debt within 10 years.
 Another rule of thumb is to keep monthly loan payments at between 8 – 10% of monthly salary.
 The federal government recommends that student loan debt should not exceed 15% of income.